hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 All suspected instances of academic dishonesty will be thoroughly investigated, and whether a student has committed academic dishonesty is my determination to make based on the evidence.
 If I determine academic dishonesty has been committed, a report will be filed with the Dean of Students office, and the minimum penalty will be:

 - "no pass" grade on a checkpoint and no possibility for retake;
-- grade of "N" on AEP assignment and no possibility for revision; and
+- grade of "N" on IP assignment and no possibility for revision; and
 - point deduction on final ACS exam.

 ## Deadlines and late work